 - Cycle stowage areas on trains should be clearly labelled on both the outside and inside of the train.
 Information should also be available to cyclists advising them where to wait on the platform.

 - Cycle carriage on trains should be free of charge and available without requirement to reserve in advance.
-There should be opportunities to reserve cycle spaces on all services where seat reservation systems are available, or on services whose train fleets do not meet the targets above; in such cases, the reservation charge should generally be free and certainly no more than a seat reservation for the same train.
+There should be opportunities to reserve cycle spaces on all services where seat reservation systems are available, or on services whose train fleets do not meet the targets above; in such cases, the reservation should generally be free and certainly cost no more than a seat reservation for the same train.

 - Rail-substitute bus services and re-routed train services should permit the same number of cycles to be carried as the carrying capacity of the train service they replace.

 - Rail routes in deep level tube tunnels should be made available for cycle carrying trains with trains and infrastructure embracing appropriate measures to satisfy special safety requirements, as these routes often provide unique opportunities to travel under natural barriers such as rivers.